Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 The `ProjectFileChooseComponent` is a part of this component which subscribes to the "File Selected" event that is emitted by the file choosing component.
 When the event is fired, it is this component's job to set the current project file to the newly emitted file.

-How the _ProjectFile_ model handles a file being set will be discussed later.
+How the _ProjectFile_ model handles a file being set will be discussed later when the implementations of `ProjectFile` are covered.

 {% highlight javascript %}